 For more updates about COVID-19 in St. Louis, visit the iHeardSTL website. iHeardSTL addresses St. Louisans’ top COVID-19 concerns by asking what information residents are hearing and distinguishing myths from facts.

-As of this summer, the CDC is tracking an outbreak of monkeypox that has spread across several countries that don’t normally report monkeypox, including the United States.
+The CDC is tracking an outbreak of monkeypox that has spread across several countries that don’t normally report monkeypox, including the United States.
 Click on the drop-downs below for answers to some frequently asked questions about the outbreak as well as information on testing, vaccination, and protecting yourself.

 Monkeypox is a rare illness caused by infection with the monkeypox virus.
 Individuals infected with monkeypox usually have flu-like symptoms and fatigue, followed by a rash that looks like pimples, sores, or blisters.
 Although the sores can be painful or itchy, monkeypox infection is rarely fatal.